oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 # Acknowledgements {#Acknowledgements}

-We would like to thank Alen Horvat, Andres Uribe, Christian Bormann, Giuseppe De Marco, Torsten Lodderstedt and Kristina Yasuda for their contributions (some of which substantial) to this draft and to the initial set of implementations.
+We would like to thank Alen Horvat, Andres Uribe, Christian Bormann, Giuseppe De Marco, Paul Bastian, Torsten Lodderstedt, Tobias Looker and Kristina Yasuda for their contributions (some of which substantial) to this draft and to the initial set of implementations.

 # Document History

 -01

 * Removed W3C VCDM transformation algorithm
+* Various editorial changes based on feedback

 -00